 Ensure that you are using the correct username and password, even if you have to change the password to check this.

-Try logging in using the full email address as your username (Lightwire) or identity (Eduroam) or just your username for UOW Students and UOW Halls.
+Try logging in using the full email address as your username (Waikato) or identity (eduroam) or just your username for UoW Students and UoW Halls.

 Try changing your password.
-If you are a University of Waikato staff member and have Google Two Step Verification on
+If you are a University of Waikato staff member.

 If the username and password work, but you cannot connect to the wireless network, it may possibly be due to several issues.